Maluks101/POE-Maluks-s-Barbershop/maluks's_barbershop/README.md

 # 9. Changelog

-26 August 2025:
+## 26 August 2025:

-Improved word document:
+### Improved word document:
-Added more detailed and objective goals.
+- Added more detailed and objective goals.
-Improved the KPI metrics to better suit the business.
+- Improved the KPI metrics to better suit the business.
-Improved the web page functionality and features that better suit the website, such as top level navigation.
+- Improved the web page functionality and features that better suit the website, such as top level navigation.
-Improved the research by adding in more images and text.
+- Improved the research by adding in more images and text.

-27 August 2025:
+## 27 August 2025:

-Improved Code Structure:
+### Improved Code Structure:
-Improved the format and structure of the HTML, examples:
+- Improved the format and structure of the HTML, examples:

 28 August 2025:
-Added CSS styling.
+- Added CSS styling.
-Added responsive design.
+- Added responsive design.
+- Added media query.

+# Pictures of the web page